Wed April 9, 2014

 Setting A New Standard, Texas Style

-Many think so.
-And not just Texans.
-As a recent Time magazine story proclaimed, "(i)t's not an accident that three of the five fastest growing cities are in Texas.
+Many think so – and not just Texans.
+As a Time magazine cover story proclaimed, "it's not an accident that three of the five fastest growing cities are in Texas.
 It's more like destiny."

-Hosted by veteran public radio journalist David Brown (Marketplace, Monitor Radio), the program is conceived as a fast-paced hour covering breaking news, business and money, politics, life and culture, whatever's generating buzz across Texas – no matter where the news is happening.
+Hosted by veteran public radio journalist David Brown (Marketplace, Monitor Radio), the program is conceived as a fast-paced hour covering breaking news, business and money, politics, life and culture: whatever's generating buzz across Texas, no matter where the news is happening.
 With plans to broadcast daily in Dallas, Houston, San Antonio, Austin, and smaller towns across Texas, Texas Standard is both a news show without borders, and an unapologetically distinctive Texas perspective.

 We're working hard behind the scenes to put the pieces together.
 It's a work in progress – and we'd love to get your feedback.
 Thanks for checking us out, and as they say in radio, stay tuned!